brickbots/PiFinder/docs/source/user_guide.rst

        about the solving state and other functions.

        |
-       | This is also the screen which allows you to set :ref:`user_guide:global options`
+       | This is also the screen which allows you to set :ref:`user_guide:settings menu`

        *Function Keys*